proofofsoulprotocol/soulwallet-backend/design-doc.md

 + -----------
 + Xuri will finish it.
 <!-- + 10. getGuardiansWallet, todo, finish later. -->
-+ 10. getWalletsRecoveryRecords, get a guardian wallet's recovery records. input wallet_address, output: recovery records array(to be discussed) .
-+ 11. getGuardianSetting, it will return a PoC product setting formate, it can be stored in the Account object or a individual setting Object, to be discussed.
++ 10. getGuardianSetting, it will return a PoC product setting formate, it can be stored in the Account object or a individual setting Object, to be discussed.
 + input: email, output: Account obj or setting obj.
 + The structure behind will be stored in Account obj.
 ```